 - Any significant change, for instance, change in directors, change in the constitution of the foreign company, etc. shall be notified to the RBI and ROC by filing form FC-2.

-Q 8: Can a branch office remit profits or surplus?
+Q 8: Can a branch office in India remit profits or surplus?

 Yes, the branch office can remit its profit outside India subject to applicable Indian taxes and to the satisfaction of the AD Category-I bank by providing the following documents to such bank: